Climate of Edmonton

 On July 2, 2013, a record high humidex of 44 was recorded, due to an unusually humid day with a temperature of 33.9 C and a record high dew point of 23 C.

-The lowest overall temperature ever recorded in Edmonton was -49.4 C, on January 19 and 21, 1886.
+The lowest overall temperature ever recorded in Edmonton was -49.4 C, on January 19 and 21, 1886 and February 3, 1893.

 Summer lasts from late June until early September, and the humidity is seldom uncomfortably high.
 Winter lasts from November to March and in common with all of Alberta varies greatly in length and severity.
 Spring and autumn are both short and highly variable.
 Edmonton's growing season is from May 9 to September 22; Edmonton averages 135–140 frost-free days a year.
 At the summer solstice, Edmonton receives 17 hours and three minutes of daylight, with an hour and 46 minutes of civil twilight.
 On average Edmonton receives 2,299 hours of bright sunshine per year and is one of Canada's sunniest cities.

 The summer of 2006 was a particularly warm one for Edmonton, as temperatures reached 29 C or higher more than 20 times from mid-May to early September.
 The winter of 2011–12 was particularly warm; from December 22, 2011, till March 20, 2012, on 53 occasions Edmonton saw temperatures at or above 0.0 C at the City Centre Airport.

 The winter of 1969 was particularly cold.
-Between January 7 and February 1, maximum temperatures at Edmonton’s Industrial Airport reached highs of -6 F on two occasions and lows ranged from -14 F to -39 F. The city’s Newspaper, The Journal, issued certificates for residents who lived through ‘Edmonton’s record cold spell’.
+Between January 7 and February 1, maximum temperatures at Edmonton's Industrial Airport reached highs of -6 F on two occasions and lows ranged from -14 F to -39 F. The city's daily newspaper, Edmonton Journal, issued certificates for residents who lived through 'Edmonton's record cold spell'.